defenestrator/Laravel-BDD-CI/readme.md

 #### Either
 - clone this repo
 #### Or
+Assuming you have a github account and a (https://travis-ci.org)[Travis-CI] account linked to it:
 - install Laravel ~5.0.1
 - save a decent `.gitignore` file like (https://gist.github.com/defenestrator/5ad679db122177888da5)[this one] to the root of your project